zhaocai/alfred2-google-workflow/README.md

 Alfred2 workflow for google search suggestion, instant search, site search, etc.

-It is also an example to use [bundler][gembundler] to include gems in alfred workflow.
+It is also an example to use [bundler][gembundler] to include gems in an alfred workflow.
+The command is `bundle install --standalone`.

 ![workflow](https://raw.github.com/zhaocai/alfred2-google-workflow/master/screenshots/workflow.png)